-As we begin to piece together the story about deer, climate, habitat, and predation hidden in our huge data set, we will be sharing our results with colleagues and the public.
-Below I’ve listed some of the professional meetings where you can find our work.
+Below I’ve listed some of the professional meetings where you can find my work.
 If you’d like to talk about this work, either at one of these conferences or otherwise, please get in touch

 July 2014: North American Conference for Conservation Biology, Missoula, MT

-October 2014: The Wildlife Society Annual Meeting, Pittsburgh, PA
+August 2014: The Ecological Society of America Annual Meeting, Sacramento, CA

 More About Our Research: